If you don’t find your answer here, please send an email to firstname.lastname@example.org for more information

 We sanitize spaces daily and will sanitize any shared materials between uses.

-If a student demonstrates COVID-like symptoms (fever, cough, GI issues, etc.) in class, they will be moved to an isolated location, and we will notify caregivers for immediate pick-up.
+- If a student demonstrates COVID-like symptoms in class, they will be moved to an isolated, outdoor location under supervision and caregivers will be notified for immediate pick-up.

-Any student who is sent home with COVID-like symptoms will be asked to stay home until receiving a negative COVID test from a health professional, OR at least 10 days have passed since symptoms first appeared.
+- Any student who is sent home with COVID-like symptoms will be asked to stay home until receiving a negative COVID test and approval to return from a health professional, OR until they have been fever and fever medication-free for 72 hours, have improved symptoms, AND at least 10 days have passed since symptoms first appeared.

 Please let us know if you have a fever or if anyone in your household tests positive for COVID-19 within the two weeks after attending class.